Write a comment

 sponge - photo step 3

-4. Sift the flour into this mixture.
+4. Sift the sponge flour into the milk mixture.

 sifting flour into the sponge - photo step 4